Carbon compounds: Organic compounds

 With carbon bonded to metals the field of organic chemistry crosses over into organometallic chemistry.

-Inorganic compounds

-There is a rich variety of carbon chemistry that does not fall within the realm of organic chemistry and is thus called inorganic carbon chemistry.

 Carbon-oxygen compounds

 There are many oxides of carbon (oxocarbons), of which the most common are carbon dioxide (CO2) and carbon monoxide (CO).
 Other less known oxides include carbon suboxide (C3O2) and mellitic anhydride (C12O9).
 There are also numerous unstable or elusive oxides, such as dicarbon monoxide (C2O), oxalic anhydride (C2O4), and carbon trioxide (CO3).